ImaginativeShohag/Why-Not-Compose/README.md

 - Navigation Component
 - Hilt
 - Everywhere dark mode support
-- Ready to use compositions
+- A lot of Ready to use compositions
+- Gradle Kotlin DSL

 ## Screenshots